devitocodes/devito/benchmarks/user/README.md

     on remote memory.
 For this, `numactl` or `taskset` are our friends.
 * MPI-only run.
 Process pinning should be implemented exploiting the proper MPI environment variables.
 * MPI+OpenMP.
-The typical execution mode is: one MPI process per socket, which spawns a set of OpenMP threads upon entering an OpenMP parallel region.
-  Pinning can typically be enforced via environment variables (both MPI's and OpenMP's).
+The typical execution mode is: one MPI process per socket, and each MPI process spawns a set of OpenMP threads upon entering an OpenMP parallel region.
+Pinning is typically enforced via environment variables.

-Note that on many clusters pinning has already been set up for you, though the OpenMP-only scenario described above may still require the `numactl/taskset` precaution when running on a NUMA system.

 Some more information about pinning is available [here](https://perf.readthedocs.io/en/latest/system.html).

 There are many ways one can check that pinning is working as expected.
-A recommend tool for rapid visual inspection is [htop](http://hisham.hm/htop/).
+A recommended tool for rapid visual inspection is [htop](http://hisham.hm/htop/).

 ## Enabling OpenMP